MarsX-dev/GrowthX/README.md

 # NameInserter
 A Chrome extension for X (ex.
 Twitter) power users.

-GrowthX adds their name as you reply on X.com.
+NameInserter adds their name as you reply on X.com.
 Simple and useful.

 Why put names?